cucumber-rs/cucumber/book/src/Getting_Started.md

 [![Steps reused between two scenarious](https://asciinema.org/a/UA6OiZWHW9RfXZ2wFSGXbdrqe.svg)](https://asciinema.org/a/UA6OiZWHW9RfXZ2wFSGXbdrqe)

 A contrived example, but this demonstrates that steps can be reused as long as they are sufficiently precise in both their description and implementation.
-If, for example, the wording for our "Then" step was "The cat is no longer hungry", it'd imply something about the expected initial state, when that is not the purpose of a "Then" step, but rather of the "Given" step.
+If, for example, the wording for our `Then` step was `The cat is no longer hungry`, it'd imply something about the expected initial state, when that is not the purpose of a `Then` step, but rather of the `Given` step.

 Full example so far: